danilomeneghel/crudjee7/README.md

 # Products

-Project of register Products developed with Java EE.
+Project of register Products developed with Java EE 7.

 ## Features